atjames/Front-Support-Helper-Scripts/readme.md

 It should be noted all of these files are written in Python.
 Steps on getting Python up and running on your machine can be found below.

-I've done my best to title the directories according to their function/contents, but feel free to ping me with any direct questions.